 Skip to main content

-• The SmartLife app is installed on your phone.
-For more information, see Download app.
+• The SmartLife app installed on your phone.
+To install it, see Download the app.

-• The device has been successfully flashed with firmware and authorized.
+• A device that has been flashed with firmware and authorized.

 tip

-For the switch_demo and your_chat_bot demos, you can restart the device 3 times within 5 seconds to put the device in pairing mode.
+For the switch_demo and your_chat_bot demos, restart the device 3 times within 5 seconds to enter pairing mode.

 Search for SmartLife in Apple's App Store and other major app stores, or scan the following QR code to download the app.